lynnfaraday/aresmush.com/_root/tutorials/code/create-plugin/db-model.md

 > <i class="fa fa-info-circle"></i> **Tip:** Ruby classes can be spread across multiple files.
 This lets you define bits and pieces of the `Character` class across multiple plugins.

-Database models can be placed in any folder within the plugin directory, but traditionally they live in the `public` directory because they can be referenced by other plugins.
+Database models can be placed in any folder within the plugin folder, but traditionally they live in the `public` folder because they can be referenced by other plugins.

 ## Try It